d3plus/d3plus-axis/example/ticks.md

 [width]: 600
 [height]: 300

-# Setting Custom Ticks
+# Hiding Specific Axis Ticks

-Sometimes it's necessary to override the default behavior to show only specific ticks.
-By passing an array of values to the [.ticks( )](https://github.com/d3plus/d3plus-axis#Axis.ticks) method, it's possible to specify which ticks are visible on the axis:
+It is occasionally necessary to only show tick marks for specific ticks on an [Axis](http://d3plus.org/docs/#Axis).
+By passing an array of values to the [.ticks( )](http://d3plus.org/docs/#Axis.ticks) method, it's possible to specify which ticks are visible on the axis:

 ```js
 var bottom = new d3plus.AxisBottom()